 This yummy healthy Cantaloupe Green Smoothie is creamy, thick, and tastes like a milkshake but dairy-free, nut-free and banana-free!
 Using cantaloupe and avocado for taste, texture, sweetness, and creamy factor, parsley as a pop of green and plant-based milk.

-Using Cantaloupe in my dairy-free green smoothies is one of my favorite fruits to use.
-It makes them so creamy, sweet & delicious!
+Using Cantaloupe in my dairy-free green smoothies is one of my favorite fruits to use!
+Cantaloupe makes smoothies so creamy, sweet & delicious!
 It took me a long time to realize that smoothies could be made with other fruit besides bananas!
 What a revelation!
+And a perfect solution to being banana-free.

 WHY YOU SHOULD ALWAYS ROTATE YOUR FOODS DURING GUT HEALING: